sliverpix/TVE_VOD_Metadata_Control/README.md

 	* REMOVE all logic that touches prepending "Sub_"
 * 06-25-2019	- (1.10.3.1) remove "BREAK" statement that was causing the script to stop processing the asset ID list -IF- there was no return from our query.
 By removing this statement, we allow the second ForEach loop to check and process any return(s) in the dataset.
 Due to the nature of the loop, if there is no data returned, then the loop does not execute and control is returned to the first ForEach and it cycles to the next asset ID number in the lsit.
 No change made to the version number as only a single word statement is removed.
 * 07-11-2019	- (1.10.6) Add cleanUp() to SERIES ID and logic to set SeiriesID.value to seriesName.value in some cases.
+* 07-19-2019	- (1.11T) Uncomment SUB_ processing in code and add user input.
+User can choose to turn on SUB_ processing. (may remove in the future but for now its a choice)
+				- Include REALITY check code.
+Currently commented out, and needs more testing.